 - For now, the H.264 codec is the de facto standard for online video.
 With that in mind, we recommend streaming using H.264.
 Successors—HEVC/H.265, AV1, and VVC—are either not commercially viable or not yet ready for use.

 We hope this article has introduced you to how to stream live video over the internet.
 On the one hand, the process is relatively straightforward.
 For the challenging parts, on the other hand, we’ve written a variety of other guides and how-tos.
-In addition, you can always search this blog and our help desk for more support.
+In addition, you can always search for this blog and our help desk for more support.
 Above all, we’re here to help!

 Lastly, do you have any questions, comments, or ideas to share?
-Feel free to write us in the comment section below!
+Feel free to write to us in the comment section below!
 We love to hear from our readers.
-Also, for regular tips on live streaming in a community of experts, as well as exclusive offer, feel free to join our LinkedIn group.
+Also, for regular tips on live streaming in a community of experts, as well as an exclusive offer, feel free to join our LinkedIn group.